-Elisha Harig-Blaine is the Program Manager for Housing at the National League of Cities (NLC), connecting local leaders to best practices and efforts working to ensure all veterans have a safe place to call home.
-He has worked at the local, state, and federal levels on homelessness and housing for more than 15 years.
+Elisha Harig-Blaine is the Manager for Veterans and Special Needs at the National League of Cities (NLC), connecting local leaders to promising practices to meet the needs of veterans and their families in a collaborative and holistic manner, by first ensuring all veterans have a safe place to call home.
+He has worked at the local, state, and federal levels on homelessness and housing for nearly 20 years.

 Elisha earned a Bachelors Degree in Political Science from St. Mary's College of Maryland and has a Masters Degree in Public Policy from George Mason University.